 Hello.
 I am a sociologist interested in culture, work and employment, technology, sociology of time, emotions, and comparative sociology.

 I recently completed my DPhil in Sociology at the University of Oxford, where I was a John Swire Scholar at St. Antony’s College, with full funding.
-I started as Lecturer at the School of Management, University of Leicester in the UK in 2024.
+I started as Lecturer at the School of Management, University of Leicester in the UK in fall 2024.

 I primarily work with interview and ethnographic data, both offline and online, but I also engage with survey data in collaborative projects.
 My current project focuses on China and Japan.
 In developing projects, I am extending my geographical focus to the UK.